RPGroup-PBoC/chann_cap/templates/README.md

 - `image_analysis.py` : script that takes the output from the `image_processing.py` pipeline, applies filters on the area and eccentricity of cells and outputs a filtered data frame along with some diagnostic plots.

+  ## Experimental channel capacity determination

+  For the experimental determination of the channel capacity we have two scripts that go along with all directories in `src/channcap_exp/`.

+  - `channcap_metadata.py`: script that extracts the metadata from the directory name such that the user doesn't have to input anything into the other scripts.
+  - `channcap_processing.py` : script that performs the Blahut-Arimoto
+    algorithm over different number of bins on the experimental data.
+For each number of bins it subsamples the data and performs a bootstrap estimate of the channel capacity in order to interpolate the unbiased estimator.